St.2018, c.208 Opioid law: An Act for prevention and access to appropriate care and treatment of addiction.

 Links to information on issues for physicians regarding medical marijuana

-Provides the current status and location of all registered medical marijuana dispensaries in Massachusetts.
+Provides the location and hours of all registered medical marijuana dispensaries in Massachusetts.

 Open letter to all Federal firearms licensees, Bureau of Alcohol, Tobacco, Firearms and Explosives, September 21, 2011.